1993hzw/dragonnest/drawnote/manual/en/more/automatic_locking.md

 [User Manual](/dragonnest/drawnote/manual/en) > [More](/dragonnest/drawnote/manual/en/more) >

-Automatic Lock
+Auto Lock
 ---
-Automatic lock refers to the application automatically locking after a period of inactivity to enhance privacy and data security, preventing unauthorized access.
+Auto lock refers to the application automatically locking after a period of inactivity.
+To enhance privacy and data security, preventing unauthorized access.

 #### Steps